Dazed and Confused (film): Plot

-It is May 28, 1976, the last day of school at Lee High School in Austin, Texas.
-The next year's group of seniors are preparing for the annual hazing of incoming freshmen.
-Randall "Pink" Floyd, the school's star football player, is asked to sign a pledge promising not to take drugs during the summer or do anything that would "jeopardize the goal of a championship season".
+On May 28, 1976, the last day of school at Lee High School in an unnamed Texas town where next year's group of seniors commence the annual hazing of junior high students that are to be freshmen.
+Randall "Pink" Floyd, the school's star quarterback, is asked to sign a pledge promising not to take drugs during the summer or do anything that would "jeopardize the goal of a championship season".
 When classes end, the incoming freshman boys are hunted down by the seniors and paddled.
-The incoming freshman girls are also hazed; they are rounded up in the school parking lot by senior girls, covered in mustard, ketchup, flour and raw eggs and forced to propose to senior boys.
+The incoming girls are rounded up in the school parking lot by senior girls (led by Darla), covered in mustard, ketchup, flour, and raw eggs, and forced to propose to senior boys.

 As day fades to night, freshman Mitch Kramer escapes the initial hazing with his best friend Carl Burnett, but is later cornered after a baseball game and violently paddled.
 Fred O'Bannion, a senior participating in the hazing tradition for a second year after failing to graduate, delights in punishing Mitch.
 Pink gives the injured Mitch a ride home and offers to take him cruising with friends that night.
 Plans for the evening are ruined when Kevin Pickford's parents discover his intention to host a keg party.
-Elsewhere, the intellectual trio of Cynthia Dunn, Tony Olson, and Mike Newhouse decide to participate in the evening's festivities.
-Pink and his friend David Wooderson, a man in his early 20s who still socializes with high school students, pick up Mitch and head for the Emporium, a pool hall frequented by teenagers.
+Elsewhere, the intellectual trio of Cynthia Dunn, Tony Olson, and Mike Newhouse decides to participate in the evening's festivities.
+Pink and his friend David Wooderson, a man in his early 20s who still socializes with high school students, pick up Mitch and head for the Emporium, a pool hall frequented by teens.

-As the night progresses, students loiter around the Emporium, listen to rock music, cruise the neighborhood and frequent a local drive-through restaurant.
+As the night progresses, students loiter around the Emporium, listen to rock music, cruise the neighborhood, and frequent a local drive-through restaurant.
 Mitch is introduced to sophomore Julie Simms, with whom he shares a mutual attraction.
-While cruising again with Pink, Pickford and Don Dawson, Mitch drinks beer and smokes marijuana for the first time.
+While cruising again with Pink, Pickford, and Don Dawson, Mitch drinks beer and smokes marijuana for the first time.
 After a game of mailbox baseball, a neighborhood resident brandishing a gun threatens to call the police.
-They barely escape after the resident fires at their car.
-After returning to the Emporium, Mitch runs into his middle school friends.
-They hatch a plan to exact revenge on O'Bannion.
-It culminates with them dumping paint on O'Bannion, who leaves in a fit of rage.
+They barely escape after he fires at their car.
+After returning to the Emporium, Mitch runs into his middle school friends and hatches a plan with them to exact revenge on O'Bannion.
+The freshmen dump paint on him from a roof, causing him to leave in a rage.